 Also among the heroes of Pakistan was the poor but a very hardworking and a bright chap, Muhammad Mohsin Ali from the city of Hafizabad who scored historical numbers in the entire history of Punjab University back in 2012.
 Mohsin earned 688 out of 800, highest ever in BA/BSC examination.
 Interesting fact about Mohsin was that he worked at a Tandoor shop.
 He could not afford college fees and hence had to appear as a private candidate.
 In juggling between the job and supporting his family, Mohsin studied for the exams over a period of 6 months overnights, with barely 4 hours of sleep.
 While talking to media, he shared his plans of attempting for CSS in 2017 and studying LLB.

 No doubt the stories of five silent heroes of Pakistan touched the hearts whoever came to know about them.
 However, it also portrayed the future focus of the cellular operator in proving itself to be a company.
-A company which, despite, its commercial interests promises to unearth the endeavours of those few Pakistani who are contributing towards society and making this country a better place to live.
+A company which, despite, its commercial interests promises to unearth the endeavors of those few Pakistani who are contributing towards society and making this country a better place to live.